-The American College of Obstetricians and Gynecologists also encourages pregnant women to keep using sunscreen, as it can help reduce dark spots on the skin known as melasma.
+The American College of Obstetricians and Gynecologists (ACOG) also encourages you to keep using sunscreen during pregnancy, as it can help reduce dark spots on the skin known as melasma.

 There are a lot of sacrifices you make for the good of your baby (see you in 9 months, spicy tuna sushi roll), but protecting your skin from sun damage doesn’t have to be one of them.

 We selected products that only use minerals (zinc oxide and titanium dioxide) as the active ingredients.
 This is to provide the utmost peace of mind when it comes to safety for you and your baby, as mineral sunscreens sit on the surface of your skin and aren’t absorbed into your bloodstream like chemical ingredients can be.

 All mineral sunscreens may leave a white residue on the skin, or take quite a bit of effort to rub in.
 If you’re used to using chemical sunscreens, this may feel like a pain at first (and isn’t super photogenic!).